Fall Session: September 11 - November 12, 2017

 - Educational games and group activities will be used

-- Recommend minimum of 30-40 hours for completing assignments
+- Recommend minimum of 30 to 40 hours for completing assignments

 - Notification of course completion will be approximately 6 weeks following the end of the session